Slylock Fox & Comics for Kids

 Slylock Fox is a daily comic strip created by Bob Weber Jr. and published by King Features Syndicate.
 Bob Weber Jr. is the son of Bob Weber Sr., creator of the comic strip Moose & Molly.
-As the comic's name implies, the target audience is young children.
+The target audience is young children.
 According to the official website, Slylock Fox appears in nearly 400 newspapers with a combined readership of over 30 million.

 Overview

 Slylock Fox regularly features a logic puzzle presented in a single panel.
 Slylock, an anthropomorphic fox detective, is constantly matching wits against a variety of criminals, including Count Weirdly, Shady Shrew and Slick Smitty.
 The strip does not normally use dialogue; instead, text accompanying the illustration informs the reader of a problem Slylock must solve.
 These often include escaping from a dungeon, locating stolen goods, or determining who committed a crime through visual clues or logical inconsistencies.
 The puzzle solution is printed upside down.

 Slylock is assisted by sidekick Max Mouse.
 Max wears pink shorts and a matching bowler hat.
 He functions as Slylock's foil, being distracted at the crime scene or coming to a false conclusion, only to be corrected by Slylock.

 A varied cast of witnesses, victims, policemen and criminals fill in the rest of Slylock's world.
 These characters' names usually contain either some form of alliteration, a type of animal, a profession, or a personality trait.
 This allows Weber to quickly establish a scene and set up a mystery using very little space.
 Some notable examples include Deputy Duck, Roxy Rabbit, and Shady Shrew.
 Most of these characters are seen once and/or never again.

 Slylock's name is likely an homage to the fictional detective Sherlock Holmes.
 Like Sherlock, Slylock is traditionally depicted with a magnifying glass and a blue deerstalker hat; also, he wears a blue suit and cape.

 The Slylock Fox logic puzzles appear only in Sunday and Monday strips.
 The Tuesday to Saturday strips consist of spot the difference puzzles, trivia challenges, how-to-draw tutorials, and other activities.
 The Sunday edition features both Slylock and the activities.

-Slylock Fox had an iPhone game called "Slylock Fox Spot the Differences".
-The iPhone app provides children of all ages the ability to test their observation skills with fifty of Bob Weber Jr.'s favorite spot the differences puzzles.